sublimetext-io/docs.sublimetext.io/docs/reference/pc_client_usage.md

 Add a repository that is not included in the default channel.
-This allows users to install and automatically update packages from GitHub, GitLab and BitBucket.
+This allows users to install and automatically update packages from GitHub, GitLab and Bitbucket.

 To add a package,
 enter the URL in the form https://github.com/username/repo.